W.E.B. Du Bois vs. Booker T. Washington

 Washington lived and worked his entire life in the south.
 Du Bois lived and worked most of his entire life in the north or abroad.

 Washington taught, spoke and wrote for the uplift of the common man.
-Du Bois taught, spoke and wrote for the uplift of the elite, his “Talented tenth.”
+Du Bois taught, spoke and wrote for the uplift of the elite, his “Talented Tenth.”

 Booker T. Washington believed that a relationship with a living God was essential to success in life.
 He believed that the walk of faith and the relationship with God was a personal one.
 He gained his love for God’s Word from his time at the Hampton Institute.
-He recounts his introduction to the bible as follows:
+He recounts his introduction to the Bible as follows:

 No man’s life is really complete until he owns a bible that is part of himself.
 One of the most valuable lessons I ever learned at this institute (Hampton), was the value of the Bible.
 For the first time in my life I had put into my hands a copy of that book which I could call my own.
 And ever since, I have possessed that Bible.
 No matter how busy I may be and no matter how many responsibilities crowd upon me, I never have let a day pass without taking my bible and reading a chapter, or at least a few verses.
 It is valuable from an historical and a literary point of view; it is more valuable from a spiritual point of view.

 His daughter Portia stated: “We never at home started a day without prayer, and we closed the day with prayer in the evening.
-He read the bible to us each day at breakfast, and prayed.
+He read the bible to us each day at breakfast and prayed.
 That was never missed.”

-His speeches and writings were not full of the sentimental, spiritually charged rhetoric, however, which was and is still so common in the speeches and writings of many black ministers, activists and leaders.
-Washington’s faith was one lived in context of life.
+His speeches and writings were not full of the sentimental, spiritually charged rhetoric, however, which was and is still so common in the speeches and writings of many black ministers, activists, and leaders.
+Washington’s faith was one lived in the context of life.
 He took seriously the scripture 2 Timothy 3:5, which said there would be those “having a form of godliness but denying its power.”
 He lost patience with churches and ministers who spoke of “pie in the sky” religion, but whose religion was not beneficial to every man and woman.
 He was often at odds with clergy and prone to taking them to task over their flowery emotional messages, and sentimental themes, yet lacking the substance needed to elevate the individual above real problems.
 “Our religion,” he said, “must not alone be the concern of the emotions, but must be woven into the warp and woof of everyday life.”

 Law and living under the authority of laws that did not conflict with clear biblical law, or principle, was very important to Washington’s belief system.
 As he also said: